verissteph/AvaliacaoMotorista/README.md

 ## Licença

 Este projeto está sob a licença MIT.
-Consulte o arquivo `LICENSE` para obter mais informações.